 My first ever parkrun in October 2015 was in Huddersfield.
-My first time at Tring (which has now become my “home parkrun”) was on New Year’s Day 2016.
+My first time at Tring (which then became my “home parkrun” until it closed) was on New Year’s Day 2016.

 parkrun has helped me (re-)discover that I can run more than a couple of hundred meters without getting “puffed out”.

 Get new content delivered directly to your inbox.